inf112-v20/factoryRobots/README.md

 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.

 - Exception when using Mac OS: Please run the JVM with -XstartOnFirstThread.
-For example:
+For example:<br>
 ```java -XstartOnFirstThread -cp target/factory-robots-1.0-SNAPSHOT.jar inf112.app.Main```